-So how many of you are back to school?
-I have to admit that I'm getting pretty excited, but I will definitely miss being at home.
-I'm trying to savor and enjoy every last second of my summer break and squeeze in a bunch of fun last minute activities.
-I've also tried to start getting my daughter back on some sort of schedule, because we have both become very spoiled to staying up late and sleeping late.
+So how many of you are already back to school?
+I have to admit that I’m getting pretty excited about a new year, but I will definitely miss being at home.
+I’m trying to savor and enjoy every last second of my summer break and squeeze in a bunch of fun last minute activities.
+I’ve also tried to start getting my daughter back on some sort of schedule, because we have both become very spoiled to staying up late and sleeping late.

 A couple of weeks ago, I received an email asking me how I started the year with reading workshop.
 The question really got me thinking about my first weeks of reading and even inspired a whole new unit!
 Just like math, I start the year with procedures and behavior expectations for reading workshop.
 We spend a ton of time on how to choose a book, what good readers look like, when to abandon a book, etc. I know that there are tons of resources on the management aspect of reading workshop, so I moved on to my actual reading instruction.
 In addition to fluency and vocabulary, I like to start the year with very basic comprehension strategies.
 I feel like students have to be able to comprehend what they’re reading before I can worry about more difficult skills such as author’s purpose.
 I usually spend an entire week on each of the following comprehension strategies: visualizing, making connections, asking questions, drawing conclusions, and summarizing.
 I teach each of the strategies through the workshop model and love using picture books as mentor texts.
 Once I teach these strategies, we refer to them all year long, so by the end of the year they are a natural part of reading.
 I’ve compiled five of my favorite lessons for each strategy to create a reading comprehension strategies unit, which includes a total of 25 comprehension lessons.
 If you want to check it out, you can click here or on the picture below.